TD142/thomas-daley-strapi/README.md

 # About

-Pagination exercise using the StarTrek API.
+Pagination and search exercise using the StarTrek API.

 Live site at https://thomas-daley-strapi.vercel.app/